wynessgp/sqa-risk-recreation/docs/bva/domain/GameEngine.md

   - 0 (can't set)
   - 1
   - Something other than true/false (Exceptions)
+    - An exception will only be thrown if the PlayerColor storage is empty (meaning initializer didn't get called)
+  - Some true value other than 1 (can't set)
 - Players collection:
   - Each element in the list should have their armies increased by the SETUP amount for the number of players
   - Not really interested in any other cases, as we are not modifying the Collection itself, merely the items inside.